 A7: No, at this time, FINRA continues to process fingerprints for registered transfer agents and clearing agencies.

-Q8: Are there additional changes to the FINRA Fingerprint Program for 2023?
+Q8: Are any changes to the FINRA Fingerprint Program planned for 2024?

-A8: Yes, at a minimum, FINRA is implementing changes to the FINRA Fingerprint Program that will ensure EFS vendors submit fingerprints to FINRA’s designated channeler, Sterling, within the required timeframe.
-All EFS vendors must submit fingerprints to Sterling within 28 days from the date the EFS vendor captured an individual’s fingerprints or received the fingerprints directly from a broker-dealer or funding portal organization.
+A8: FINRA anticipates making changes to the FINRA Fingerprint Program to ensure EFS vendors submit fingerprints to FINRA’s designated channeler, Sterling, within the required timeframe.
+When implemented, all participating EFS vendors must submit fingerprints to Sterling within 28 days from the date the EFS vendor captured an individual’s fingerprints or received the fingerprints directly from a broker-dealer or funding portal organization.
 In each case, the EFS vendor must provide the specific fingerprint capture or receipt date to Sterling for audit and compliance purposes.
 Although the FBI requires EFS vendors to purge fingerprints after successfully disseminating prints to the FBI or within 30 days, whichever is sooner, the FINRA Fingerprint Program uses 28 days to enable time for Sterling to channel the fingerprints to the FBI.
-FINRA will provide details about this change to firms and EFS vendors in the future.
+FINRA will provide advance notice to firms and EFS vendors.
 Note: Firms that submit hardcopy fingerprints or livescan fingerprints directly via encrypted email to Sterling are not subject to the 28-day requirement.